-Microneedling (sometimes referred to as dermarolling) is often used as an anti-aging skin care treatment but can also be used by dermatologists to help treat certain acne scarring issues.
-There are different types of acne scars, so with this skin condition, this can be a determining factor when deciding on the best treatment to use.
+Microneedling is often used as an anti-aging skin care treatment, but can also be used to help treat certain acne scarring issues.
+There are several different types of acne scars, so with this skin condition, the specific type of scar will determine the best treatment.

-Atrophic acne scars are scars that take the form of depressions in the skin.
+Atrophic acne scars are scars that take the form of depressions or dents in the skin.
 This type of acne scar results from a loss of collagen within the skin itself.
-So, to treat this kind of acne scar we look at methods to replace this lost collagen.
-Microneedling is one of the methods we recommend for this type of acne scarring.
-In addition to this, skin needling is often combined with dermal fillers in order to increase volume within the skin and further reduce the appearance of atrophic acne scars or fine lines.
+Therefore, to treat this kind of acne scar, we look at methods to replace this lost collagen.
+Microneedling is one of the methods that Dr. Green recommends for this type of acne scarring.
+Additionally, skin needling is often combined with dermal fillers in order to increase volume within the skin and further reduce the appearance of atrophic acne scars or fine lines.
 Patient satisfaction for acne scar reduction through microneedling is quite high, as patients experience minimal discomfort, negligible downtime, and vast improvement in the skin’s appearance and health.

-You should be able to undergo microneedling for acne scarring once every four to six weeks.
-Your dermatologist will provide you with a treatment schedule for this.
-You need to wait this length of time to ensure that the new collagen regrowth has time to be effective.
-You may also require a few microneedling treatment sessions for the best results.
-Depending on how bad your acne scars are can determine how many treatment you need.
-The treatment of acne can take a while, but the good news is that there are a lot of procedures that can be used to effectively treat acne scars.
+You should be able to safely undergo microneedling for acne scarring once every 4-6 weeks.
+You will need to wait at least four weeks to ensure that the new collagen regrowth has time to be effective.
+You may also require a few microneedling treatment sessions for the best results, depending on how bad your acne scars are prior to treatment.
+Dr. Green will work with you to determine an optimal treatment schedule for you, depending on your particular needs.

 Before & After photo of patient with PRP, V-beam and Microneedling treatment

-With microneedling there is very little downtime and a patient might experience some redness and soreness after the session for a few days.
-Some of the side effects can include minor bruising and skin irritation.
+Microneedling treatment requires very little downtime, though a patient might experience some redness and soreness for a few days post-treatment.
+Mild side effects can include minor bruising and skin irritation.

-Along with microneedling there are a range of treatment options that are suitable for acne scarring.
-Because acne can present itself in a range of different forms, and every individual is unique, there is no one best treatment that is universal.
-Instead there are a range of different ways to tackle acne scarring and the one that will be best for you can be determined when you meet for a consultation.
-You can find out more about the types of acne scar treatments that are available by visiting our main acne section – other potential treatments include chemical peels and laser treatments and your dermatologist will recommend which treatment they think will perform the best in your own individual case.
+The treatment of acne can take a while, but the good news is that there are a lot of procedures that can be used to effectively treat acne scars.
+Along with microneedling, there are a range of treatment options that are suitable for acne scarring.
+Because acne can present itself in a range of different forms, and every individual is unique, there is no singular “best” treatment.
+Instead, there are a range of different ways to tackle acne scarring, including microneedling, PRP microneedling, laser treatment, and chemical peels You can find out more about the types of acne scar treatments that are available by visiting our main acne section.
+During your initial consultation, Dr. Green will recommend the optimal treatment in your own individual case.